grinnell-cs/csc151-dh/_eboards/eboard15-3.md

   Education the rest of this week.
 While I have written the labs and readings, our mentors will be running classes.
     * I will be available on Teams at unpredictable times.
-* Congrats to Micah on his 7th-place finish in the 800.
+* Congrats to Mens' Tennis for their victory this weekend.

 ### Reminders